-- Make sure motor is off and the voltage selector switch is set to the appropriate voltage. - Remove oil fill cap on pump cover.
-Fill with YELLOW JACKET® BULLET®DC Pump Oil until oil level is even with oil level line. - Stay clear of the oil fill/exhaust port!
+- Make sure motor is off and name plate voltage on motor bottom matches outlet voltage.
+(See page 6 for voltage power conversion if voltage mismatch exists) - Remove oil fill cap on pump cover.
+Fill with YELLOW JACKET® BULLET®X Pump Oil until oil level is even with oil level line. - Stay clear of the oil fill/exhaust port!
 Remove intake cap to open intake to the atmosphere and then switch on the motor.
 When pump reaches running speed, replace cap. - 4.
 To check the pump's performance, attach a micron gauge to the 1/4" male flare fitting, making sure that the intake fitting is capped.
 Turn on the pump.
 The micron gauge will display the ultimate vacuum reached.

-- Improve cold weather starting by opening intake and running your pump for 1 minute. - When turning pump off, open intake fitting to break vacuum just prior to shut-off. - 7.
+- 5. Improve cold weather starting by opening intake and running your pump for 1 minute. - When turning pump off, open intake fitting to break vacuum just prior to shut-off. - 7.
 Disconnect pump and put cap on intake to keep out contaminants. - 8.
 If an extension cord is needed, refer to the below chart for proper sizing.